petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/configuring-your-pages-friendly-url.md

 When you create a site page, a friendly URL is generated to match the page's name automatically, though you can change it at any time.
 Liferay also maintains a history of previously used URLs for a page to prevent broken links and provide an easy way to revert changes.

+!!! note
+    Friendly URLs are normalized automatically for web standards.
+Special characters like spaces and symbols are replaced with dashes (`-`) or encoded (e.g., `%20` for spaces).
+For example, `/exciting-new-items-for-summer-2024!-best-deals@50%off` is normalized to `/exciting-new-items-for-summer-2024-best-deals-50-off`.

 ## Changing a Page's Friendly URL

 To change a page's friendly URL, open the *Product Menu* and go to *Site Builder* &rarr; *Pages*.
 Then click *Actions* (![Actions button](../../../images/icon-staging-bar-options.png)) for the page you want to customize and select *Configure*.